statisticsnorway/dapla-statbank-client/README.md

 # Default publishing-date is TOMORROW
 print(stat_client)
 ```

+Be aware that from the **dapla staging environment** you will be sending to statbank-TEMP-database, your changes will not be published.
+But if you are in the main dapla-jupyterlab (prod), you WILL publish to statbanken, in the PROD database.
+So pay extra attention to the **publishing-date** when in dapla-main-prod-jupyterlab.

 ### Building datasets
 You can look at the "filbeskrivelse" which is returned from `stat_client.get_description()` in its own local class: StatbankUttrekksBeskrivelse